RaymondKoopmanschap/lenient-similarity-learning/README.md

 # Aim of the project
 The goal of this repository is to allow interested readers to reproduce the results of my thesis and to experiment with different hyperparameters.
 Note that the code is not particularly written with the goal of reuseability for other projects in mind.
 That being said, the code is documented and should be understandable.
+It also has a requirements.txt so to get started just clone the repository and type `pip install -r requirements.txt` in your virtual environment.

 My thesis can be found here: [Lenient Similarity Learning for Cooperative Multi-Agent Reinforcement Learning](https://scripties.uba.uva.nl/search?id=716643) and extends [Lenient learning](https://dl.acm.org/doi/abs/10.5555/2946645.3007037) with a similarity metric which was introduced by a paper called